-Welcome to level 2: Shoppers starting to take to streets
+Welcome to level 2: Shoppers starting to take to streets, malls

 Several shoppers told the Herald they were there to buy practical household goods they could not find online in alert level 3.

-Zack Liang had his 1-week-old baby in tow as he picked up new baby clothes, a kid's chair and a laundry rack.
+Zack Liang picked up new baby clothes, a kid's chair and a laundry rack for his one-week-old baby at home.

 Liang, who has been working as a courier throughout lockdown, said he had been hanging out for level 2, but said he will keep wearing a mask to supermarkets and other public places for the for see able future.